hyperledger-archives/fabric-chaintool-original/README.md

 ##### Interface names

 The name of the .cci file has direct meaning to the ABI: the name of the file will be translated into ABI tokens on the wire.
 This was intentionally chosen so that the filesystem itself (under ./src/interfaces) takes a role in ensuring that only one interface of a particular type is in use within a project at any given time.
-Likewise, if a project wishes to import and consume an interface from a different project, it is imperative that the filename be maintained in both projects or the endpoints will be inadvertently namespace-isolated from one another.
+Likewise, if a project wishes to import and consume an interface from a different project, it is imperative that the filename be retained across both projects or the endpoints will be inadvertently namespace-isolated from one another.
+To put it another way, do not rename .cci files on import!

 ##### Interface namespaces